-1.1.6-C - Ballot separation when batch feeding
+1.1.7-D6-C - Ballot separation when batch feeding

-Batch-fed scanners, in response to unreadable ballots, write-ins, and other designated conditions, must do one of the following:
+Batch-fed scanners, in response to unreadable ballots, write-ins, and other designated conditions, batch-fed scanners must do one of the following:

-- 1. out stack the ballot (that is, divert to a stack separate from the ballots that were normally processed); - 2. stop the ballot reader and display a message prompting the election official to remove the ballot; - 3. mark the ballot with an identifying mark to facilitate its later identification; and/or - 4. if the ballot image uniquely identifies its corresponding ballot, use electronic adjudication to segregate the ballot.
+- out stack the ballot (that is, divert to a stack separate from the ballots that were normally processed)); - 2. stop the ballot reader and display a message prompting the EOelection official to remove the ballot; - 3. mark the ballot with an identifying mark to facilitate its later identification; and/or - 4. if the ballot image uniquely identifies its corresponding ballot, use electronic adjudication to segregate the ballot.